Shape polarization and coexistence of high-$K$ three-quasiparticle states in odd-mass $N=106$ isotones: Introduction

-In this work, we investigate the 3-qp $K$-isomeric states of odd-$A$ nuclei in the $N$ = 106 isotonic chain using the configuration-constrained potential energy surface (CCPES) method~\cite{xu1998multi}.
-This method is a deformation-pairing self-consistent PES calculation that includes the axially asymmetric $\gamma$-degree of freedom.
+In this work, we investigate the 3-qp $K$-isomeric states of odd-$A$ nuclei in the $N$ = 106 isotonic chain using the configuration-constrained potential energy surface (PES) method~\cite{xu1998multi}.
+This method includes the axially asymmetric $\gamma$-degree of freedom.
+Furthermore, in this method, we do not introduce an adjustable parameter of the pairing strength, and the deformation is determined self-consistently by minimizing the corresponding PES.
 At prolate deformations, we mainly focus on the study of the high-$K$ 3-qp configurations composed of the coupling of the unpaired proton and the $K^\pi = 8^-$ 2-qp configuration that are observed systematically in even-even $N=106$ nuclei.
 We predicted the possible configurations of the isomers in $^{185}$Au and $^{187}$Tl, with particular attention to the shape-polarization effect from multi-qp excitations.
 Furthermore, we explored the high-$K$ states with distinct shapes (oblate, prolate, and triaxial) that coexist at comparable excitation energies in $^{187}$Tl, and analyzed the impact of different quasiparticle configurations on shape evolution in detail.